donejs/donejs/docs/guide.md

 @parent DoneJS
 @hide sidebar
 @outline 2 ol
-@description In this guide you will create [chat.donejs.com](http://chat.donejs.com), a simple real-time chat built with [DoneJS features](Features.html).
+@description In this guide we will create [chat.donejs.com](http://chat.donejs.com), a small real-time chat application with a homepage showing a tabs widget and a messages page that lets us send and receive messages in real-time:

 ![DoneJS chat](static/img/donejs-chat.png)

-After installing DoneJS and generating the application we will learn how to add Bootstrap and a tabs widget to the homepage, create custom elements and set up basic routing between two pages.

-We will learn how to add a model that connects to a RESTful API and also how to make the application real-time.
-Finally we will build the application into optimized production bundles, deploy the static assets to a CDN and also run it as a mobile and desktop application.
+In the first part of this guide we will install DoneJS, [generate a new application](Features.html#section=section_Generators) and start a server that provides [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) and [server-side rendering](Features.html#section=section_ServerSideRendered).
+We will then [import Bootstrap from NPM](Features.html#section=section_NPMPackages), create our [own custom HTML elements](Features.html#section=section_CustomHTMLElements) and [set up routing](Features.html#section=section_PrettyURL_swithPushstate) between the home- and the chat messages page.
+After that we will complete both pages by adding a tabs widget to the homepage and the ability to send messages and [receive real-time updates](Features.html#section=section_RealTimeConnected) to the messages pages.

+In the final parts of the guide we will make an [optimized, progressively loaded production build](Features.html#section=section_Progressiveloading) and [deploy it to a CDN](Features.html#section=section_DeploytoaCDN).
+Finally we will also create a [mobile and desktop](Features.html#section=section_iOS_Android_andDesktopBuilds) version of the application.

 @body

 ## Setup

 In this section we will install DoneJS, generate a new application and start a development server.

-### Install donejs

 To get started, let's install the DoneJS command line utility globally:

 ```
 npm install -g donejs